How to make mini sourdough boules from a regular batch of sourdough.

 Wait until you see how gorgeous these mini sourdough are!

-Their smaller size presents many opportunities for using them (hello sourdough bread bowls) - and you can tailor your crust to suit your needs.
+Their smaller size presents many opportunities for using them - and you can tailor your crust to suit your needs.

 To make the mini sourdough boules, you'll need a batch of my basic sourdough recipe - this will yield 6 mini sourdough boules of around 150g.
 You could make them larger or smaller if you wish.
-You might also like to try this small batch sourdough loaf.
+You might also like to try this small batch sourdough loaf or these sourdough bread bowls.

 How To Make Mini Sourdough Boules